atzom/messagesparser/README.md

 - Unix Based Messages log files etc.

-The library being behind this tool is constantly being updated in order to support more features such as:
+The purpose of this library is to support (in the future) the following areas:

 - Statistical analysis (graphical representation of the information)
 - Monitoring capabilities